 Hypersensitivity reactions have been reported with Ilaris therapy.
 During clinical trials, no anaphylactic reactions attributable to treatment with canakinumab have been reported.
 It should be recognized that symptoms of the underlying disease being treated may be similar to symptoms of hypersensitivity.
 Ilaris should not be administered to any patients with known clinical hypersensitivity to Ilaris.
 If a severe hypersensitivity reaction occurs, administration of Ilaris should be discontinued and appropriate therapy initiated [see Contraindications (4) and Adverse Reactions (6.2)].

 Live vaccines should not be given concurrently with Ilaris [see Drug Interactions (7.2)].
 Since no data are available on either the efficacy or on the risks of secondary transmission of infection by live vaccines in patients receiving Ilaris, live vaccines should not be given concurrently with Ilaris.
 In addition, because Ilaris may interfere with normal immune response to new antigens, vaccinations may not be effective in patients receiving Ilaris.
 Limited data are available on the response to vaccinations with inactivated (killed) antigens in patients receiving Ilaris [see Drug Interactions (7.2)].

 Macrophage Activation Syndrome

-Macrophage activation syndrome (MAS) is a known, life-threatening disorder that may develop in patients with rheumatic conditions, in particular SJIA, and should be aggressively treated.
-Physicians should be attentive to symptoms of infection or worsening of SJIA, as these are known triggers for MAS.
+Macrophage activation syndrome (MAS) is a known, life-threatening disorder that may develop in patients with rheumatic conditions, in particular Still’s disease, and should be aggressively treated.
+Physicians should be attentive to symptoms of infection or worsening of Still’s disease, as these are known triggers for MAS.
 Eleven cases of MAS were observed in 201 SJIA patients treated with canakinumab in clinical trials.
-Based on the clinical trial experience, Ilaris does not appear to increase the incidence of MAS in SJIA patients, but no definitive conclusion can be made.
+Based on the clinical trial experience, Ilaris does not appear to increase the incidence of MAS in Still’s disease patients, but no definitive conclusion can be made.

-Three hundred ninety-five patients, including approximately 250 children (aged 2 to 17 years) have been treated with Ilaris in interventional trials in CAPS, TRAPS, HIDS/MKD, FMF or Still’s disease, the most frequently reported adverse drug reactions were infections predominantly of the upper respiratory tract.
+In patients who have been treated with Ilaris in interventional trials in CAPS, TRAPS, HIDS/MKD, FMF or Still’s disease, the most frequently reported adverse drug reactions were infections predominantly of the upper respiratory tract.
 The majority of the events were mild to moderate although serious infections were observed.
-The type and frequency of adverse drug reactions appeared to be consistent over time.

 Clinical Trials Experience